xaratustrah/iq_apps/README.md

 # iq_apps
-Some misc. applications that use the iq_suite
+Some misc. applications that use the [iqtools](https://github.com/xaratustrah/iqtools) library.